 If you're interested in naturalizing, you should contact a naturalization attorney to help you prepare for the interview.
 An attorney can help you prepare for the interview by providing legal guidance on what you must have with you.
 Applicants should bring proof of their current marital status and current legal name.
 In addition, a court decree must be present for any name change.
 Additionally, current spouses of former spouses must bring evidence of the termination of their prior marriage.

 The next step in the process is the interview with an officer of the USCIS.
 During the interview, the officer will test applicants' English skills and knowledge of U.S. government and history.
 This part of the process can be challenging.
 A qualified attorney can guide you through the interview by preparing you with legal guidance and attending your appointment with the officer.

-The English test is an important part of the naturalization process.
+According to people who write for us, the English test is an important part of the naturalization process.
 If you fail it, you could lose your citizenship.
 You must understand the questions and have a thorough understanding of the topics covered.
 A naturalization attorney can help you prepare for this test so that you will get the best results.

 Cost of hiring a naturalization attorney

 The cost of hiring a naturalization attorney will depend on how much help you need, the type of citizenship application you are applying for, and the experience of the attorney you choose.
 It is a good idea to contact a few attorneys before you choose one.
 Ask for references and find out how long they've been helping people with citizenship applications.
 Low-income immigrants may also want to contact nonprofit organizations for free legal services.

 Depending on the complexity of your case, hiring a naturalization attorney can make the whole process much faster and easier.
 In addition, the legal services of an immigration lawyer can speed up the USCIS process, which can cut your overall cost.
 Consultation fees can range from a few hundred dollars to a couple thousand dollars.
 Choosing a lawyer with a higher experience level can also save you a lot of money in the long run.